OnstakInc/cisco-tetration-hol/labguide/module18/README.md

 # Cisco Tetration - Hands-On Lab

 ## Module18: Policy Analysis - Common Policies
+In this module we will perform Policy Analysis for the Common Policy workspace which contains the Active Directory and Ansible server workloads.
+We will identify any errors in our ruleset that might have caused disruption had we put the workspace into enforcement,  and make corrections as necessary.

+---
 <a href="https://cisco-tetration-hol-content.s3.amazonaws.com/videos/18_policy_analysis_common_policy.mp4" style="font-weight:bold" title="Pre-Enforcement Checks"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/video_icon_mini.png"> Click here to view a video of the tasks necessary to perform policy analysis for the Common apps.</a>

+---

 ### Steps for this Module
 <a href="#step-001" style="font-weight:bold">Step 001 - Navigate to the Common Policy app workspace</a>